 Non-image quality factors:

-- Does not always allow flash – or, if it does, may max out at slow flash sync speeds like 1/60 second
+- Slower and older sensors with electronic shutter do not always allow flash – or, if it does, may max out at slow flash sync speeds like 1/60 second

 Electronic Front Curtain Shutter (EFCS)